enjoyfrozen/vtk/Documentation/release/dev/vtk-polyhedral-cells-storage.md

 ### Backward compatibility

-To ensure a nice transition to the new storage, old API are kept.
+To ensure a nice transition to the new storage, some old API are kept.
+More precisely the method `void SetCells(vtkUnsignedCharArray* cellTypes, vtkCellArray* cells, vtkIdTypeArray* faceLocations, vtkIdTypeArray* faces);` from vtkUnstructuredGrid is deprecated but can still be used.
+In this case a copy of faceLocations and faces data will be done.
-An internal cache with the old internal layout is used.
+Another case are the `GetFaces` and  `GetFaceLocations` methods.
+They are still available  but an internal cache with the old internal layout is used.
+This mean that they should be considered as read only methods and not be relied on to change internal data of vtkUnstructuredGrid.
-Thus it may impact a bit performance.
+The caching process may impact a bit performance.

+### Compatibility with Conduit

+The new layout is much closer to how Conduit store its polyhedral cell information.
+Thus, some gain should be expected on the long run.